Davide Baiocco

-Career
+Football career

 From Perugia to Juventus

 A product of the Perugia youth system, he transferred to Juventus in January 2002 for 7.2 million euros, in a swap with Fabian O'Neill who went to Perugia.
 He arrived in the summer of 2002.
 He signed a four-and-a-half-year contract with Juventus, but failed to settle into the club and has been loaned out several times, to clubs including Piacenza and Reggina.

-The return to Perugia
+Return to Perugia

-On 31 August 2004, he was signed by Perugia on loan with option to purchase for a nominal fee.
+On 31 August 2004, he was signed by Perugia on loan with the option to purchase for a nominal fee.

 From Catania to Siracusa

-Due to bankruptcy of Perugia, Baiocco he joined the then Serie B side Catania in August 2005, and helped them gain promotion to the Serie A for the 2006/2007 season.
-Since then, he has become the captain of the club and has been an influential first team player.
+Due to the bankruptcy of Perugia, Baiocco joined the then Serie B side Catania in August 2005 and helped them gain promotion to the Serie A for the 2006/2007 season.
+Since then, he has become the club's captain and influential first-team player.
 He played with Catania until the end of the 2008–09 season.

 From 2009 to 2011 he played for Brescia.

-In the 2011–12 season, he has played with U.S. Siracusa in Lega Pro Prima Divisione.
+In the 2011–12 season, he played with U.S. Siracusa in Lega Pro Prima Divisione.

 On 7 August 2012 Baiocco was signed by U.S. Cremonese.
 On 17 January 2014 he was signed by Alessandria in a 6-month contract.

 Baiocco returned to Siracusa in 2015.
 The club won promotion to 2016–17 Lega Pro as Siracusa Calcio.

 Style of play

-Baiocco was a dynamic, energetic, and versatile defensive midfielder, who was known for his tactical intelligence and tackling ability, as well as his ability to carry the ball and push forward from midfield.
+Baiocco was a dynamic, energetic, and versatile defensive midfielder known for his tactical intelligence, tackling ability, and ability to carry the ball and push forward from midfield.

+Political career

+In July 2023, Baiocco accepted to run as a mayoral candidate in Perugia for Popular Alternative, a party led by Terni mayor and former Ternana chairman Stefano Bandecchi, for the 2024 local election.